Preface

 you package the simple-java project template, the entity subtemplate will be

-included in it, ready for use with Lazybones' generate
+included in it, ready for use with Lazybones' generate command.

-If you want to include multiple subtemplates, just pass extra arguments to includes()
+If you want to include multiple subtemplates, just pass extra arguments to includes():

 lazybones {